[slides] Bayesian online learning in non-stationary environments

 - In most cases, we resort to an approximation.
 We denote the approximation to the posterior by the algorithmic choice (A.1).

-Moment-matched linear Gaussian (LG)
+Example: moment-matched linear Gaussian (LG)

-- Suppose $p(\vtheta \cond \data_{1:t-1}) = {\cal N}(\vtheta \cond \vmu_{t-1}, \vSigma_{t-1})$.
-Consider the likelihood $$ \begin{aligned} h(\vtheta, x) &\approx \bar{h}_t(\vtheta, x) = H_t\,(\vtheta_t - \vmu_{t-1}) + h(\vmu_{t-1}, x_t),\\ p(\vy_t \cond \vtheta, \vx_t) &\approx {\cal N}(\vy_t \cond \hat{\vy}_t, R_t), \end{aligned} $$ with $R_t$ is the moment-matched variance of the observation process.
+$$ \begin{aligned} h(\vtheta, x) &\approx \bar{h}_t(\vtheta, x) = H_t\,(\vtheta_t - \vmu_{t-1}) + h(\vmu_{t-1}, x_t),\\ p(\vy_t \cond \vtheta, \vx_t) &\approx {\cal N}(\vy_t \cond \bar{h}_t(\vtheta, x), R_t), \end{aligned} $$with $R_t$ is the moment-matched variance of the observation process.

-Then $$ p(\vtheta \cond \data_{1:t}) = {\cal N}(\vtheta \cond \vmu_t, \vSigma_t). $$
+Because the likelihood is linear-Gaussian and the prior is Gaussian, we obtain $$ p(\vtheta \cond \data_{1:t}) = {\cal N}(\vtheta \cond \vmu_t, \vSigma_t). $$

-The one-step-ahead forecast is $$ \begin{aligned} \hat{\vy}_{t+1} &= \mathbb{E}[\bar{h}(\vtheta_t, \vx_{t+1}) \cond \data_{1:t}] = h(\vmu_{t}, \vx_{t+1}). \end{aligned} $$
+$$ \begin{aligned} \hat{\vy}_{t+1} &= \mathbb{E}[\bar{h}(\vtheta_t, \vx_{t+1}) \cond \data_{1:t}] = h(\vmu_{t}, \vx_{t+1}). \end{aligned} $$A running example: online classification with neural networks

 - Online Bayesian learning using (M.1) a two hidden-layer neural network and (A.1) moment-matched LG.